Can I apply for a grant?

 - Grants typically will be recommended to the Open Philanthropy Project fund, an advised fund of the Silicon Valley Community Foundation.
 In some cases, we make grants directly from the Open Philanthropy Project makes grant recommendations directly to Good Ventures, the Open Philanthropy Action Fund (a 501(c)(4) social welfare organization), or to other entities.

 - Throughout the process, the investigator will aim to keep the grantee posted on the likelihood of receiving a grant, the likely timeline, and the likely amount of investigation that will be needed.

 Do you require grantees to share information publicly?
 Are you willing to keep some information confidential?

 We seek to share a significant amount of information about our work, and the work we support, publicly.
 All else equal, we prefer making grants about which we can share more information.
-With that said, we aim to balance our commitment to transparency with our commitment to maximizing our impact and building strong and productive partnerships.
+With that said, we aim to balance our commitment to information-sharing with our commitment to maximizing our impact and building strong and productive partnerships.
 That means:

 - We never share private information from another organization without permission.

 - We share early drafts of our blog posts and writeups with the people and organizations discussed therein and invite their suggestions for improving the content.

 - We work with our partners to make key information public without unnecessarily undermining their work.

 - We write more thoroughly about major decisions and grants than minor ones.

-- If we encountered an outstanding giving opportunity where the costs of transparency significantly outweighed the benefits, we would take the opportunity and refrain from discussing it.
-But because we believe the benefits of transparency are substantial, we would set the bar accordingly high.
+- If we encountered an outstanding giving opportunity where the costs of information-sharing significantly outweighed the benefits, we would take the opportunity and refrain from discussing it.
+But because we believe the benefits of information-sharing are substantial, we would set the bar accordingly high.